jmiahman/redhat-csa/systemd.md

        [root@localhost]# systemctl is-active httpd

-10. Determine if the httpd service is enabled and, if it is not enabled, enable it
+10. Determine if the httpd service is enabled and, if it is not enabled, enable it.
        `
        [root@localhost]# syhstemctl is-enabled httpd
-       `
+       `       `

 11. View enabled and disabled settings for all units of the type "service".

        `[root@localhost]# systemctl --type=service --all`

        or

        `[root@localhost]# systemctl list-units --type=service -all`